 It may be a little cliché or obvious, and admittedly sounds a little like the thematic line from the movie Elf (one of my favorite comedies), “The best way to spread Christmas cheer is singing loud for all to hear.”
-Nevertheless, I think it’s vital to continually re-evaluate your customer service approach to ensure its effectiveness, and to remind business leaders and all employees of the following:
+Nevertheless, I think it’s vital to continually re-evaluate your customer loyalty strategies and your customer service approach to ensure its effectiveness, and to remind business leaders and all employees of the following:

 If you want to retain customers who are loyal to and advocates for your company and your brand, then you need to elevate your customer service to “royalty” level, befitting of nobility.
 Your customers want and need to feel that they are the most important aspect of your business—that your ultimate goal is to serve them and provide them with what they need to be successful.

 According to the 2012 Brand Loyalty Survey by ClickFox:

 72% of consumers indicated customer service is what makes them loyal to a brand.